Seattle Pacific University: Enrollment

+As of the 2024 Autumn Quarter, 2,261 students were enrolled.
+This included 1,776 undergraduate students, 19 post-baccalaureate students, and 466.
+There were also 971 continuing education students enrolled in the previous year (2023-2024).
+Eighty-three percent of Autumn Quarter 2024 undergraduate classes had enrollments of 30 or less and the university had a student-faculty Ratio of 12:1 based on the Common Data Set definition.

 Campus

 The university sits on a 43-acre campus at the northern end of Queen Anne Hill, near the Fremont neighborhood and approximately four miles north of downtown Seattle.
 Many of the trees on the campus' central Tiffany Loop are among the oldest in the city.
 SPU also owns and operates two satellite campuses: a wilderness field station specializing in biology on Blakely Island in the San Juan Islands and Camp Casey, a former U.S. military fort re-purposed as a conference and retreat facility on Whidbey Island.
 Notable buildings on the Seattle campus include:

 Alexander and Adelaide Hall

 Named for the first president of Seattle Pacific University, Alexander Beers, this four-story brick building is home to the School of Theology.
 The founder's first name, Alexander, was used, as the board did not want a building on campus called "Beers Hall."
 The building also houses the Sociology and History departments within the College of Arts and Sciences.
-Alexander Hall is the oldest building on campus, and at the time of the university's founding was the campus' only building.
-A $6.2-million seismic retrofitting and renovation of the interior office space and chapel was completed in 2014.
+Completed in early 1893, Alexander Hall is the oldest building on campus, and at the time of the university's founding was the campus' only building.
+It was designed by notable architect John B. Parkinson, who was responsible for the designs of many of Seattle's school buildings built during this era.
+Upon completion of Peterson Hall in 1905, it was used for a time as a boys dormitory.
+A $6.2-million A seismic retrofitting and renovation of the interior office space and chapel was completed in 2014.
 Next door to Alexander is the main performing arts space on campus, the McKinley Theater.